 Fall is my favorite time of year.
 One of the many perks of living in NY state is that there are so many fall activities to start fall family traditions… and the weather is the best.
 Everything around is colorful.
 I love it!
-Now is a perfect time to start planning your family fall activities and spend your weekends starting a few fall family traditions.
+Now is a perfect time to start planning your family fall activities and create awesome fall family fun.

-Most of the things I plan are small easy things.
-Although this time of year I do try to pack a lot of activities in.
-It may be knowing that the weather will change soon or the kids being in school all day.
-Family time becomes a top priority.
+Family time becomes a top priority for us.
 It might also be that the fall activities in Rochester seem to never end.
-From farms to visit to apples and pumpkins to pick, every weekend has family fall activities to keep us busy.
+From farms to visit, to apples and pumpkins to pick, every weekend has family fall activities to keep us busy.

 Inspiration for Fall Family Traditions

 There is something about an apple orchard at the start of fall.
 It is one of my favorite fall traditions.
 We picked so many apples this year!!
 When the kids pick them they are so much more excited to eat them!!

 We also make apple crisp and apple pie.
 My husband also made Apple Fries this year dipped in whip cream!
 Yum!
 I think my favorite part about this tradition is the pictures we have taken through the years.